 Twisted Vine Brewery

 What originally started as a passion project for a trio of homebrewers in St. Charles (preceding a move to West Des Moines), Twisted Vine now occupies a 7,500-square-foot-space in the East Village, with a patio that’s perfect for viewing the Friday night fireworks at Principal Park.
-With popular brews like Black Knight IPA (Black IPA) and Whadda Juicebag (Hazy IPA), Twisted Vine is smack dab in the middle of Peace Tree and the newly opened SingleSpeed, which spells only one thing: brewery bar crawl.
+With popular brews like Black Knight IPA (Black IPA) and Whadda Juicebag (Hazy IPA), Twisted Vine is also close to SingleSpeed Brewing, which spells only one thing: brewery bar crawl.
 Make sure to check out their craft cocktail menu, which uses locally distilled spirits to make drinks like an Old Fashioned and Whiskey Sour.

 Flagship beers: Westown IPA, Black Knight IPA, Whadda Juicebag (Hazy IPA)